BuildingSync/BuildingSync-gem-examples/README.md

 The example files below are taken from [BuildingSync's TestSuite](https://github.com/BuildingSync/TestSuite).
 In the future we should move these examples to the TestSuite as part of the broader integration tests.

+* L000

-* L000 - Very high level model articulation for Willis Tower in Chicago.
+  * Very high level model articulation for Willis Tower in Chicago.
 The model does not represent geometric reality.

     ```bash
     bundle exec ruby run_L000.rb
     ```

+* L100 - OpenStudio Pre Simulation

+  * Still in testing.
+Does not currently work with the HVAC system that is defined.

+* L100 - Audit

-* L100 - Still in testing.
+  * Still in testing.
+Does not currently work with the HVAC system that is defined.